-Culture is the character and personality of your organization.
-It's what makes your business unique, and calculated as the sum of its values, traditions, beliefs, interactions, behaviors, and attitudes.
+Culture is the character and personality of your organisation.
+It’s what makes your business unique, and calculated as the sum of its values, traditions, beliefs, interactions, behaviours, and attitudes.

 Culture attracts talent, drives engagement, impacts happiness and satisfaction, and affects performance.

-The biggest mistake organizations make is letting their workplace culture form naturally without defining what they want it to be.
+The biggest mistake organisations make is letting their workplace culture form naturally without defining what they want it to be.

 Culture is as important as your business strategy because it either strengthens or undermines your objectives.
-Positive culture is significant, especially as potential candidates evaluate your organisation and its climate.
+A positive culture is significant, especially as potential candidates evaluate your organisation and its climate.
 A strong, positive, clearly defined and well-communicated culture attracts talent that fits.

 It will drive engagement and retention.
 Culture impacts how employees interact with their work and your organisation.
 It impacts happiness and satisfaction.
 Research shows that employee happiness and satisfaction are linked to strong workplace culture (Source: Deloitte).
 It affects performance!
 Organisations with stronger cultures outperform their competitors financially and are generally more successful.

-A multitude of factors play a role in developing workplace culture, including:
+A multitude of factors plays a role in developing workplace culture, including:

-The way your leaders communicate and interact with employees, what they communicate and emphasize, their vision for the future, what they celebrate and recognize, what they expect, the stories they tell, how they make decisions, the extent to which they are trusted, and the beliefs and perceptions they reinforce.
+The way your leaders communicate and interact with employees, what they communicate and emphasise, their vision for the future, what they celebrate and recognise, what they expect, the stories they tell, how they make decisions, and the extent to which they are trusted, and the beliefs and perceptions they reinforce.

-How your organization is managed—its systems, procedures, structure, hierarchy, controls, and goals.
+How your organisation is managed—its systems, procedures, structure, hierarchy, controls, and goals.
 The degree to which managers empower employees to make decisions, support and interact with them, and act consistently.

 Policies and Philosophies

-Employment policies including, but not limited to, attendance, dress code, code of conduct, and scheduling.
+Employment policies include, but are not limited to, attendance, dress code, code of conduct, and scheduling.

 The people you hire — their personalities, beliefs, values, diverse skills and experiences, and everyday behaviours.